NERC-CEH/catalogue/README.markdown

 The vagrant box can be functionally tested using capybara and selenium.
 The tests for this are written in rspec, and drive browsers hosted on the [selenium grid](http://bamboo.ceh.ac.uk:4444/grid/console).
 To run from a windows box you will need to:

+* Making contact with the selenium grid

+  You will need to make sure that your machine can be accessed by the Selenium Grid of browsers.
+By default windows firewall will block this.
+Add an **Incoming Rule** to the firewall to open port **8080**.

 * Install ruby + [bundler](http://bundler.io/)

   If you are using babun, you can install all the prerequisite packages using pact.
 If you have a traditional ruby windows installation already, make sure you take this off the PATH variable or uninstall it altogether.